o-ran-sc/nonrtric-plt-ranpm/install/README.md

 - kubernetes cluster
 - local docker for building images

-It is recommended to run the ranpm on a kubernetes cluster instead of local docker-desktop etc as the setup requires a fair amount of computer resouces.
+It is recommended to run the ranpm on a kubernetes cluster instead of local docker-desktop etc as the setup requires a fair amount of computer resources.

 # Requirement on kubernetes